 How Long to Register a Trademark That’s Registered in a Foreign Country?

 If you already own a foreign trademark registration for the exact trademark you want to register in the United States, you may be able to file your trademark application under Section 44(e).
 The process and time frame will be essentially the same as if you had filed your application under Section 1(a) (use in commerce).
 So, you can expect your trademark registration within approximately 14 months from the application filing date (assuming no office action or opposition).

 What if I Have a Foreign Trademark Application?

 If you already have a pending foreign trademark application for the exact trademark you want to register in the United States, you may be able to file your US trademark application under Section 44(d).
 In this case, the time it will take to obtain your trademark registration will depend on how long it takes for your foreign trademark application to become a registration.
-This is because the USPTO will put your application into suspension until you can demonstrate that your foreign registration has issued.
-So, if a trademark application filed under Section 1(a) or 44(e) typically takes 7-8 months to register (assuming no office action or opposition), it will be 7-8 months plus the time it takes for your foreign registration to issue before the USPTO grants your Certificate of Registration.
+This is because the USPTO will put your application on hold by issuing a Letter of Suspension until you can demonstrate that your foreign registration has issued.
+So, if a trademark application filed under Section 1(a) or 44(e) typically takes 14 months to register (assuming no office action or opposition), it will be 14 months plus the time it takes for your foreign registration to issue before the USPTO grants your Certificate of Registration.

 How Long to Register Your Particular Trademark?

 I’m experienced US trademark attorney Morris Turek.
 If you have questions regarding how long it might take to register your particular trademark, please feel free to contact me for your no-cost consultation.
 I can be reached by phone at (314) 749-4059, via email at firstname.lastname@example.org, or by filling out my contact form located at the bottom of this page.
 I look forward to hearing from you.